bhybhybhybhy/YoonGroup/content/authors/admin/_index.md

   - Researchers
 ---

-David Y is an Assistant Professor of Computational Materials Science and Engineering and Artificial Intelligence at Baylor University.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+David Yoon is an in-coming Assistant Professor of Computational Materials Science and Engineering in the Department of Chemistry and Biochemistry at Baylor University.
+His research interests include multiscale modeling, materials design, statistical mechanics, and artificial intelligence.
+He leads the Yoon Research group, which develops new multiscale computational modeling towards materials design, energy, and sustainability.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.